microsoft/BuildTourHack/stories/4/413_ProductsAPI.md

 ### 3. Package for release

-Like before, package the Products API using the console or Visual Studio, then continue to [Task 4.1.4 - Create Docker images][414].
+Like before, package the Products API using Visual Studio, then continue to [Task 4.1.4 - Create Docker images][414].

 ## 4. References